zerebos/BetterDiscordAddons/Plugins/BetterFormattingRedux/README.md

 ![BFRedux Formatting](http://discord.zackrauen.com/BFRedux/formatting_new.png)

 ### Functional Plugin Settings

+ - You can switch between the text buttons or icons for buttons

 ![BFRedux Chaining](http://discord.zackrauen.com/BFRedux/functional.png)

  - You can change between the default hover mode (from above), or click to see toolbar.